Djokovic Exits Melbourne To Boos As Sinner Sets Up Zverev Final - UrduPoint

 The 37-year-old Serbian great shook hands after going down 7-6 (7/5) and said he had been hampered by a muscle tear.

 "There is a chance.
 Who knows?"
-Djokovic said when asked if he may have graced the Melbourne Park courts for a last time.
+Djokovic said when asked if he may have graced for the last time the Melbourne Park courts where he is a 10-time champion.

 "I normally like to come to Australia to play.
 I've had the biggest success in my career here.
 So if I'm fit, healthy, motivated, I don't see a reason why I wouldn't come," he added.